R82 (South Africa): Free State

 The R82 crosses the Vaal River into the Metsimaholo Local Municipality as Problem Road.
-Right after crossing the Vaal River, the road turns southwards and continues for 7 kilometres to Viljoensdrif, where it meets Ascot-On-Vaal Road from Vanderbijlpark, Gauteng and the R716 route to Deneysville (on the western banks of the Vaal Dam).
+Right after crossing the Vaal River, the road turns southwards and continues for seven kilometres to Viljoensdrif, where it meets Ascot-On-Vaal Road from Vanderbijlpark, Gauteng and the R716 route to Deneysville (on the western banks of the Vaal Dam).

-The R82 continues southwards for 12 kilometres to the south-eastern area of Sasolburg (Coalbrook; east of the Zamdela constituency), where it meets the R57 route between Vanderbijlpark and Heilbron and a road linking eastwards to Deneysville (Vaal Dam).
-After the Sasolburg area, the R82 crosses into the Ngwathe Local Municipality and continues south-west for 58 kilometres, intersecting with the R723 route (co-signed for 2.7 kilometers), bypassing the town of Koppies, to reach an intersection with the R720 route.
+The R82 continues southwards for twelve kilometres to the south-eastern area of Sasolburg (Coalbrook; east of the Zamdela constituency), where it meets the R57 route between Vanderbijlpark and Heilbron and a road linking eastwards to Deneysville (Vaal Dam).
+After the Sasolburg area, the R82 crosses into the Ngwathe Local Municipality and continues south-west for fifty-eight kilometres, intersecting with the R723 route (co-signed for 2.7 kilometers), bypassing the town of Koppies, to reach an intersection with the R720 route.

-The R82 and the R720 are co-signed south-east for 4 kilometres, crossing the Renoster River, before the R82 becomes its own road south-west.
-The R82 travels for 52 kilometres, through Heuningspruit, to end at an intersection with the R34 route north-east of Kroonstad (2 kilometres east of the R34's interchange with the N1 Highway) in the Moqhaka Local Municipality.
+The R82 and the R720 are co-signed south-east for four kilometres, crossing the Renoster River, before the R82 becomes its own road south-west.
+The R82 travels for fifty-two kilometres, through Heuningspruit, to end at an intersection with the R34 route north-east of Kroonstad (2 kilometres east of the R34's interchange with the N1 national route) in the Moqhaka Local Municipality.